Carrigan/carrigan.github.io/services.markdown

 - Electronics design, PCB layout, firmware, and production assistance.
 - Production grade devops and test frameworks.

 Please look through my projects and blog posts, and if you're interested in talking about how innovative technology can help you and your company, lets get in touch!
-You can reach me at [brian.c.carrigan@gmail.com](mailto:brian.c.carrigan@gmail.com) or through [my Linkedin](https://www.linkedin.com/in/briancarrigan).
+You can reach me at [brian@bullcity.tech](mailto:brian@bullcity.tech) or through [my Linkedin](https://www.linkedin.com/in/briancarrigan).